 Our Kids Need To Log Off And Get Moving

-Do your kids come home from school, drop their backpacks, and hit the sofa for hours of TV, computer, or video games?
+Do your kids come home from school, thumb drop their backpacks, and hit the sofa for hours of TV, computer, or video games?
 Do they spend weekends messaging friends or updating their social media platforms?

 Shockingly, Canadian kids log an average of just under eight hours of screen time each day – more time each week than their parents spend at work says ParticipACTION, the national voice of physical activity and sport participation.
 Further, the organization confirms that only 5% of our children are active enough to meet the Canadian Physical Activity Guidelines, which recommend at least an hour of heart-pumping exercise or active play every day.
 You may think your kids are active enough, but the odds are stacked against it.